Heather Lynn Johnsen: Military service, tomb sentinel

 In 1994, the Secretary of the Army ruled that women soldiers could serve on the 24 hour/7 days a week Tomb Sentinel squad for the Tomb of the Unknown Soldier (Arlington), a historic US monument at Arlington National Cemetery which honors the unidentified remains of three combatants from World War I, World War II and the Korean War.
 That same year, Johnsen joined The Old Guard.
-She became a military police officer attached to Echo company honor guard, 3rd U.S. Infantry Division.
+She became a military police soldier attached to Echo company honor guard, 3rd U.S. Infantry Division.
 In June 1995, she applied for training as a tomb sentinel.

 On March 22, 1996, Johnsen became the first female tomb guard.